RogueRope/docs/content/docs/practical/accommodations.md

 ---
 title: Accommodations
 description: >
-  This winter, trade the tent for a bunk bed in our communal dormitory style accommodations.
+  This winter, trade the tent for a bunk bed in our communal dormitory-style accommodations.
 Think budget hostel vibes, with the warmth and camaraderie of a shared space.
 lead: Embrace the cozy hostel experience with our indoor bunk bed setup.
 date: 2023-10-06T13:37:00+00:00
 lastmod: 2023-10-06T13:37:00+00:00